Sports Backers

+As of late 2024, the group is renovating a building and property at 4921 Lakeside Avenue, Richmond — near Richmond's historic Spring Park, site of slave Gabriel's Rebellion of 1800.
+The former Bank of America branch bank will house Sport Backer's offices and programs and will become a trailhead for the Fall Line Trail, with parking and restrooms.

+Programs and events

+Sports Backers owns and coordinates Dominion Riverrock, the largest outdoor sports and music festival in the country, the Ukrop's Monument Avenue 10k, the 8th largest running race in the United States, and the Anthem Richmond Marathon, the 18th largest marathon in the country.

+Sports Backers created Movement Makers Movement Makes, a national active living conference to encourage community health organizations that promote physical activity to have a place to gather and learn from each other.
+The annual event takes place in Richmondat the concurrent with Dominion Riverrock.

+Training

-The Sports Backers training teams provide local residents a way to prepare for local road races.
+Sports Backers training teams provide local residents preparation trainingfor local road races.
 The Sports Backers Marathon, Half Marathon and 8k training teams prepared runners for the three races of the Anthem Richmond Marathon.

 Active RVA

-The Sports Backers added a number of programs in 2012 under the shared moniker of Active RVA, a region-wide initiative to motivate area residents, businesses and local governments to make physical activity a personal and regional priority.
-The organization has started a program to certify schools and businesses that go above and beyond to increase physical activity for their students and employees.
-Another program encourages the use of stairs through a stairwell signage initiative.
-A fitness oasis program exists to increase fitness opportunities in underserved parts of the region.
-The success of the Active RVA program is being measured through a combination of community indicators that has resulted in the region receiving a "C" grade for its overall fitness programs.
+Sports Backers added a number of programs in 2012 under the shared moniker, Active RVA, a region-wide initiative to motivate area residents, businesses and local governments in prioritizing physical activity a personal and regional.
+The organization has started a program to certify schools and businesses that excel in increasing physical activity for their students and employees.
+Another program encourages the use of stairs in fitness programs via a stairwell signage initiative.
+A fitness oasis program increases fitness opportunities in underserved areas of the region.

-Bike Walk RVA
+Active RVA's success is assessed by a number of community indicators, giving the region a "C" grade for its overall fitness programs.

-The Active RVA effort includes Bike Walk RVA, a program of the Sports Backers to support bike and pedestrian friendly policies, programs and infrastructure projects.
-The Sports Backers work with area leaders and public works staff to fund and install bike lanes, trails and sidewalks.
+The Active RVA effort includes Bike Walk RVA, a Sports Backers program to support bike and pedestrian friendly policies, programs and infrastructure projects.

+Sports Backers work with area leaders and public works staff to fund and install bike lanes, trails and sidewalks.
 The strength of the program is based on 40,000 individuals from around the region that are part of the Bike Walk RVA advocacy database.
 These advocates send e-mails, show up at public hearings, write letters and organize support for biking and pedestrian improvements in their neighborhoods.

-The Sports Backers measure the success of the Bike Walk RVA program by measuring the total miles of bike lanes, paved trails and dirt trails added each year.
-In 2012 the Sports Backers staff rode, ran or walked every mile of existing bike lanes and trails (paved and dirt) in the Richmond region.
-The resulting baseline report provides the starting point for the region's bike infrastructure.
+Sports Backers measures the success of the Bike Walk RVA program by measuring the annual total miles of new bike lanes, paved trails and dirt trails.
+In 2012, Sports Backers staff traversed every mile of existing bike lanes and trails (paved and dirt) in the Richmond region, creating a baseline report for the region's bike infrastructure.